jenkinsci/bitbucket-build-status-notifier-plugin/README.md

 # Bitbucket Cloud build status notifier plugin for Jenkins - [![Build Status][jenkins-status]][jenkins-builds]

 Every time you trigger a build, you don't have to log in to your build server to see if it passed or failed.
-Now you will be able to know when your build is passing right within the Bitbucket UI.
+Now you will be able to know when your build is passing right within the Bitbucket Cloud UI.

 Note: This plugin aims at the Atlassian-hosted BitBucket Cloud solution, not BitBucket Server (formerly known as Stash).